Quantum synchronization at the critical point of Floquet driven Rydberg atoms

+\textit{Discussions}\textemdash In summary, we have studied quantum synchronization at the critical point of Floquet driven Rydberg atoms.
+The coherent driving on Rydberg atoms by the microwave field forms a seed, acting as a trigger, pushing the system toward a specific non-equilibrium evolution from chaotic dynamics.
+Through the many-body interaction of Rydberg atoms, the laser driving and dissipation, and the seed of microwave driving, the subspaces of system are coupled to each other, resulting in collective synchronization throughout the entire ensemble.

-The introduced technological method opens up new avenues of engineering of time crystals, unlocking for the control and manipulation temporal patterns and subharmonic responses in quantum many-body systems.
-Furthermore, exploring the range of frequencies for generating DTCs and the phase-locking mechanism help us gain a deeper understanding of the underlying mechanisms involved in their formation and stability.
-This achievement not only advances our fundamental understanding of time crystals but also has significant implications for various applications, such as quantum computing and quantum many-body physics.
-Seeding time crystals opens up exciting possibilities for further investigation on non-equilibrium quantum physics, marking a significant milestone to understand and utilize their unique properties.
+To our best knowledge, the findings in this work reveal a first experimental demonstration of synchronization at the critical point of the many-body system.
+The introduced technological method opens up new avenues of engineering of non-equilibrium states, unlocking for the control and manipulation temporal patterns and subharmonic responses in quantum many-body systems.
+Furthermore, exploring the range of frequencies for triggering synchronization and the phase-locking mechanism help us gain a deeper understanding of the underlying mechanisms involved in their formation and stability.
+This achievement not only advances our fundamental understanding of quantum synchronization but also has significant implications for various applications.